What's in this article?

 If that doesn’t fulfill your needs, Concrete5 also offers a personalised service so that they can work with you to find exactly what it is that you need.

-Choosing the right content management for your own project is a very important process.
+Choosing the right content management for your own project is a very important process, something a web design agency does not take lightly either.
 It is critical to keep in mind that you may be working with this system for a long time and so making sure that you feel confident that the CMS can provide for you what you require from it is the first step.

 Just like with any relationship, a feeling of longevity and adaptability might be something to look for.
 After this, just playing around with the system and seeing if you feel confident with it is the next step.
 A lot of systems are free to use or at least offer some form of free trial so taking advantage of this before making a final decision is a very good idea.